Big Birkhoff sums in $d$-decaying Gauss like iterated function systems: Introduction

 We have a natural projection $\Pi: \N^\N \to [0,1]$ defined by

-Its inverse gives for points $x\in [0,1]$ their symbolic expansions in $\mathbb{N}^{\mathbb{N}}$.
+The image $\Pi(\mathbb{N}^\mathbb{N})$ is called the limit set of the iterated function system.
+The set $\Pi(\N^\N)$ is always equal to $[0,1]$ minus an at most countable set.
+Moreover, the map $\Pi$ is bijective, except possibly at a countable set of points where it can be $2$-to-$1$.
+See \cite[Chapter 1]{MU} for more details.
+The inverse of $\Pi$ gives for points $x\in [0,1]$ their symbolic expansions in $\mathbb{N}^{\mathbb{N}}$.
 The symbolic expansion is unique for most points, but there can exist countably many points that have zero or two symbolic expansions.
 When the symbolic expansion is unique, we write $x=(a_1(x), a_2(x), \ldots)$ the expansion of $x\in [0,1]$.

 For each $n\in \mathbb{N}$, and each word $a_1\cdots a_n\in \N^n$, the set